h0nzZik/toogashada/build-run-instructions.md

 # Instructions to build and run the program on Linux platform.
-(Just follow CMake and linker errors)
+(AKA Just follow CMake and linker errors)

 ## Requirements:
 * CMake, Clang >= 3.9